What Is the HESI Test?

 - Dental hygiene

 - Veterinary technology

-What Are the Benefits of Taking an HESI Test?
+What Are the Benefits of Taking the HESI Test?

 Schools use HESI admissions exams to make sure you address academic deficiencies head-on and avoid potential setbacks once you begin your core coursework.

-The cumulative exit exam is also designed to closely mirror both the style and content of the NCLEX and other board examinations.
+The cumulative exit exams are also designed to closely mirror both the style and content of the NCLEX and other board examinations.
 Because of these similarities, your scores can be an accurate prediction of how you'll fare on the real exam.

-How Can I Prepare for an HESI Exam?
+How Can I Prepare for the HESI Exams?

-Additionally, Elsevier recommends a series of textbooks, online courses, and eBooks to assist students, some of which might be provided by your school.
-There are also a number of online courses that cover relevant topics.
+Additionally, Elsevier recommends a series of textbooks, online courses, practice tests, e-books, and mobile apps to assist students, some of which might be provided by your school.
+Several online courses cover relevant topics.
 These Study.com resources, for example, include short video lessons and self-checking quizzes you can use to brush up on fundamental concepts.
 These include: